Kate Beckinsale’s Trainer Dishes On How She Maintains Her Sexy Figure

 “You are a simply delicious woman a beautiful seductive sensual and seductive a kate goddess,” one more wrote.

-At 44-years-old, Beckinsale looks better than ever.
+At 44 years old, Beckinsale looks better than ever.